go-gitea/gitea/docs/content/doc/usage/email-setup.en-us.md

 To use Gitea's built-in Email support, update the `app.ini` config file [mailer] section:

 ## Sendmail version
 Use the operating system’s sendmail command instead of SMTP.
-This is common on linux servers.
+This is common on Linux servers.
 Note: For use in the official gitea docker image, please configure with the SMTP version.
 ```ini
 [mailer]